51Degrees/Device-Detection/nginx/README.md

 ## Dependencies
 - gcc
+- Nginx source

-For Ubuntu based distributions this can be found on apt, use
+For Ubuntu based distributions gcc can be found on apt, use
 ```
 $ sudo apt-get install gcc
 ```
+and the Nginx source will be automatically downloaded by the ``bootstrap`` script.

 ## Install
 <installation>